bernardosulzbach/dungeon/README.md

 Running the game
 ----------------
 1. Download [our latest JAR file.](https://github.com/mafagafogigante/dungeon/blob/master/dist/dungeon.jar?raw=true)
+1. a) You may prefer [a release version.](https://github.com/mafagafogigante/dungeon/blob/master/dist/dungeon.jar?raw=true)
 2. Browse to the directory where you downloaded the file.
 3. Lastly, issue `java -jar java-dungeon.jar`